Political Science BA and Minor Program Specifics

 The academic study of politics dates to the earliest times.
 Aristotle called politics “the queen of the sciences” because it addresses the fundamental question of how people can live together peacefully and productively.
 Traditionally, in the United States, the political science discipline has been divided into five sub-fields: political theory, American government, comparative politics, international relations and public law.
 More recently, political science has expanded to include areas such as media and political communication, interest group behavior and the politics of gender, race and sexual orientation.

-As a liberal arts major, the main goal of the B.A. in political science program is to produce citizens who can evaluate information accurately, reason carefully, think critically and communicate effectively.
+As a liberal arts major, the main goal of the BA in political science program is to produce citizens who can evaluate information accurately, reason carefully, think critically and communicate effectively.
 In addition to allowing students to become more effective in their daily lives, these are skills that will pay off in any career.
 In a world where many of today’s students will wind up in a job that does not yet exist, such “transferrable skills” give the flexibility needed to adapt to a changing job environment.

 computer